Axel De Mendoza

 Step 3: Validate with a Databricks Job

-Before integrating with Azure DevOps, confirm that your tests run correctly inside Databricks.
+Before integrating with Azure DevOps, it is helpful to validate that your tests run correctly inside Databricks in isolation.

 3.1 Create a Job Definition